MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/confirm-and-transfer.md

 [!include [banner](../includes/banner.md)]

 The *Confirm and transfer* feature lets users ship loads out of the warehouse before they complete all the work that is associated with those loads.
-It is possible to select the default split method to be used on the loads from the load template details and from the single load details.
+It's possible to select the default split method to be used on the loads from the load template details and from the single load details.

-There are three posible options to choose from, there is a dropdown that can be found under the label **Load split shipment confirmation policy**.
-This dropdown is be only available if the **Allow load split during ship confirm** option is enabled.
+There are three possible options to choose from, there's a dropdown that can be found under the label **Load split shipment confirmation policy**.
+This dropdown is only available if the **Allow load split during ship confirm** option is enabled.

 These options are relevant when a shipment is received that includes a load with the load lines that weren't fully picked:
 - Manual selection: The confirming user is prompted in a dialog either to split the remaining quantities onto a new load or to cancel the incomplete quantities.
-This action cannot be performed in a batch job.
+This action can't be performed in a batch job.
 - Split quantity to a new load: The system splits the unfulfilled quantity to a new load.
 This action can be performed in a batch job.
 - Cancel unfulfilled quantity: The system automatically cancels the remaining quantity.
 This action can be performed in a batch job.

 Systems that are set up to allow load splitting support scenarios where planned and partially loaded loads must be adapted because of new or changing circumstances.

 The client includes logic that enables a partially loaded load to be closed and confirmed as shipped.
 All remaining shipments and load lines (including full or partial line quantities) are then rolled over to a newly created load and shipment, if this rollover is required and the setup allows for it.
 New shipments and loads are automatically created based on the initial criteria for shipment and load creation, and their main attributes remain unchanged.
-There is also an option to automatically cancel remaining quantities if a work order hasn't yet been created and the user deems this cancellation necessary.
+There's also an option to automatically cancel remaining quantities if a work order hasn't yet been created and the user deems this cancellation necessary.

 This functionality supports scenarios where the full load doesn't fit onto a single truck, or where some of the load should leave the warehouse before the rest of the load is ready for shipment.
 In these scenarios, the remaining products can be transferred to a new load and therefore to a new truck.
 Because this feature can be used with loads that are otherwise intended to require full-load shipment, it provides extra flexibility so that transport managers can solve nonstandard or unforeseen scenarios.

 When a load is split, the *Confirm and transfer* feature performs the following actions:

-- New loads and shipments are created as they are required.
+- New loads and shipments are created as they're required.
 Each load or shipment have most of the same attributes as the original load or shipment.
 The exception is the load status, which is recalculated based on the work status.
 - The user is informed that a new load is created.
 The user is also notified about the ID of the new load.
 - The load lines, work headers, and work lines that were split are updated with the new load and shipment information.
 - If a whole shipment is being split, the shipment is maintained, and only the load references are updated.
 If the shipment must be split, a new shipment is created.